 Considerations when Dosing with Edibles

 Biological differences between the male and female gender can also lead to differences in how cannabis edibles are absorbed into the bloodstream.
-For example the shape of the female body and it’s related distribution of weight & fatty tissue can have a negative effect on how hard/fast cannabis edibles take to kick in, with other gender-related differences as well.
+For example, the shape of the female body and its related distribution of weight & fatty tissue can negatively affect how hard/fast cannabis edibles take to kick in, with other gender-related differences.

 Hormone Distribution and/or Biological Sex

-Our hormones have a surprising effect on how long cannabis edibles take to kick in, as well as the overall effect they have on the body.
+Our hormones have a surprising effect on how long cannabis edibles take to kick in and the overall effect they have on the body.

-According to research published in 2011 the absorption of Delta 9 THC is greater in those who have large amounts of estradiol, which is the primary form of estrogen in the human body; though this study was done on female rats using Δ9 THC it is believed this would hold true for humans (and 11-OH-THC) as well, due to the similarities in both rat and human hormonal cycles.
+According to research published in 2011, the absorption of Delta 9 THC is greater in those who have large amounts of estradiol, which is the primary form of estrogen in the human body; Although this study was done on female rats using Δ9 THC, it is believed this would hold true for humans (and 11-OH-THC) as well, due to the similarities in both rat and human hormonal cycles.

 The Truth About Tolerance

-When trying to answer the question of how long do edibles take to kick in individual tolerance and average marijuana consumption will also play a role, though little concrete scientific studies have been done on the topic.
+When trying to answer how long edibles take to kick in, individual tolerance and average marijuana consumption will also play a role.
+However, few concrete scientific studies have been done on the topic.

 Anecdotally, users typically report that cannabis edibles “bypass” tolerances built by regular smoking of marijuana, hitting seasoned smokers much harder than the equivalent amount of THC would if smoked or vaporized.
 Similar sources also claim that building a tolerance to edibles seems to happen much faster, with edibles losing their potent “punch” after only a few days of heavy use, making the hours of onset relatively unnoticeable.

-Whether or not this will hold true for any given individual is hard to say, as again scientific research in this area is currently lacking, and with such a wide variety of factors already at play it can be difficult to determine exactly what someone’s “tolerance” is in the first place.
-But sometimes tolerance isn’t the only factor keeping the effects of cannabis edibles at bay.
-In the worst case scenario, you may find yourself asking…
+Whether or not this will hold true for any given individual is hard to say, as again, scientific research in this area is currently lacking.
+Moreover, with such a wide variety of factors already at play, it can be difficult to determine exactly what someone’s “tolerance” is in the first place.
+But sometimes, tolerance isn’t the only factor keeping the effects of cannabis edibles at bay.
+So in the worst-case scenario, you may find yourself asking…

 What If Nothing Is Happening?